 How Ncored handles structural shop drawing review

-Ncored renders dense vector drawings without slowdown — a 50-100 sheet shop drawing set from a steel detailer or precast supplier opens in under a second on Apple Silicon, panning and zooming stay smooth, and detail zoom-in does not trigger a re-render lag.
-Markup uses standard PDF annotations exclusively: highlights, callouts, text, shapes, measurement, and stamps.
-When the redlined file goes back to the detailer on Bluebeam, Acrobat, or Foxit, every annotation renders correctly because Ncored writes to the PDF specification's standard annotation layer.
-The atomic save means a 100 MB shop drawing review with hours of markup never produces a half-written file if the machine crashes mid-save.
-Pricing is €12.99/month or €79.99/year, flat per seat, Mac and Windows, 14-day trial.
+Ncored renders dense vector drawings without slowdown, a 50-100 sheet shop drawing set from a steel detailer or precast supplier opens fast and stays smooth on scroll, zoom, and pan, and detail zoom-in does not trigger a re-render lag.
+Markup uses standard PDF annotations exclusively: highlights, comment pins, text, shapes, redlines, and stamps.
+When the redlined file goes back to the detailer on Bluebeam, Acrobat, or Foxit, every annotation renders correctly because Ncored writes standard PDF annotation streams.
+The atomic save means a heavy 50-200 MB+ shop drawing set with hours of markup never produces a half-written file if the machine crashes mid-save.
+Pricing is €12.99/month or €79.99/year, flat per seat, Mac (Apple Silicon, macOS Big Sur 11+) and Windows 10/11, 14-day trial.

 Dense vector rendering without slowdown